Binary Orbits: Dynamical Reasoning Lab

 Active development: draft / experimental

-Core demo behavior is implemented, but parity and launch-gate signoff are still pending.
+Core dynamics and RV-observable workflows are now implemented; parity and launch-gate signoff are still pending.

 Launch demo Open fullscreen Station card Instructor notes